jjburbridge/personalisation/README.md

 # Sanity Learn Example Code

-Code created when completing courses on [Sanity Learn](https://www.sanity.io/learn).
+Extended code based on completing courses on Sanity Learn and working with @sanity/personalization-plugin plugin.